Want to know why there is so much confusion surrounding thyroid medication and treatment?

 It’s rare but it certainly does happen.

-There have been cases of famous actors who have their thyroid removed (for whatever reason) who then proceed to have no issues with weight, fatigue, or other hypothyroid symptoms.
+There have been cases of famous actors who have their thyroid removed (for whatever reason) and then proceed to have no issues with weight, fatigue, or other hypothyroid symptoms.

 But, even though this can occur, it’s certainly not the norm.